alexandramartinez/mulesoft-from-start/README.md

 ## 🗓️ Next session

-The next session is scheduled for `July 5, 2023` at `1:30pm ET`.
+The next session is scheduled for `July 19, 2023` at `1:30pm ET`.

-What we'll learn:
+> Note: Homework solution from session 5 will be added to the repo before July 12.

-- Introduction to Anypoint Studio
+What we'll do:
-  - The UI
+- Homework review
-  - The Mule Palette
+- Deploy API to CloudHub - manually
-  - Project's structure
+- Runtime Manager
-- Mule project's best practices
+- API Manager
-  - Global Elements
+- CI/CD with GitHub Actions
-  - Properties
+  - Maven
-- Initial API implementation
+  - Secured/encrypted properties?

 ---